 Hot Tip: Purchases of Etihad miles are processed by Points.com, which means you’ll want to use a credit card that maximizes everyday spending, such as many cards issued by Capital One.

-Etihad is selling miles for as little as 1.33 cents apiece.
-This is below our valuation, making this a great sale to take advantage of if you have a specific use for those miles.
+Etihad is selling miles for as little as 1.54 cents apiece.
+While this is above our valuation, it could make sense to take advantage of it if you have a specific use for those miles.

 Was this page helpful?

 This bonus value is an estimated valuation calculated by UP after analyzing redemption options, transfer partners, award availability and how much UP would pay to buy these points.